Carnival Panorama Ship Review and Photos

 Brand new to Carnival Cruise Line is Carnival Kitchen, a hands-on culinary studio which allows guests to try their hand at making some of the line’s most popular dishes.

-Members of the onboard culinary team lead a wide variety of classes including pizza or cupcake making, great food for a tailgate party and more.
-They also offer longer classes after which you sit and enjoy a meal you’ve prepared.
+Members of the onboard culinary team lead a wide variety of classes, including pizza or cupcake making, great food for a tailgate party, and more.
+They also offer longer courses after which you sit and enjoy a meal you’ve prepared.

 READ MORE: Review – Carnival Kitchen on Carnival Panorama

-Classes run between $39 and $59 per person, and they fill up quickly, so I’d advise looking to see what’s offered and, if something strikes your fancy, sign up as soon as possible.
+Classes run between $39 and $59 per person and fill up quickly, so I’d advise looking to see what’s offered and, if something strikes your fancy, signing up as soon as possible.

-Sky Zone is another first for Carnival.
-This trampoline park allows guests to bounce their cares away in a 3,000 square foot play zone.
+Sky Zone is another Carnival first.
+This trampoline park allows guests to bounce their worries away in a 3,000-square-foot play zone.

-Guests can take part in an open-bounce session for an hour, during which you can dunk basketballs, climb a rock wall, test your coordination on a rope ladder, or take part in a friendly game of tug of war or jousting.
+Guests can participate in an open-bounce session for an hour, during which you can dunk basketballs, climb a rock wall, test your coordination on a rope ladder, or participate in a friendly game of tug of war or jousting.

 Outside Decks